 '''

+Return type

 float

 next(t)

 computes the next time point

 Parameters

 t (float) - The current time point of the simulation.
 The returned next time point lies later

 than this time, so interrupts might be skipped.

+Returns

+The next time point

 Return type

 float

 class FixedInterrupts (interrupts)

 Bases: InterruptsBase

 class representing a list of interrupt times

 Parameters

-interrupts(ndarray | Sequence[float])-
+interrupts(np.ndarray | Sequence[float])-

 copy()

 return a copy of this instance

 dt: float

 current time difference between interrupts

 Type

 float

 initialize(t)

 initialize the interrupt class

 Parameters

 t (float) - The starting time of the simulation

 Returns

 The first time the simulation needs to be interrupted

 Return type

 float

 next(t)

 computes the next time point

 Parameters

 t (float) - The current time point of the simulation.
 The returned next time point lies later

 than this time, so interrupts might be skipped.

+Returns

+The next time point

 Return type

 float

 class InterruptsBase

 Bases: object

-base class for implementing interrupts

-abstract copy()

 '''